TakundaKatsidzira/TakundaKatsidzira/resources/projects.md

 ## 🧠 **0.
 Define and Understand the Problem**

 * Identify inputs, outputs, data, processes.
-* Organize ideas into these categories.
-* Decide on a Minimum Viable Product (MVP).
 * Break the solution into minimal sub-tasks to implement one by one.
 * For each problem experiment with small examples, testable procedures to come up with a solution.
 * Design a procedural algorithm to solve the problem handling edge cases, and constraints.